Are Ariana Grande And Jennette Mccurdy Friends?

 Q: Have Ariana and Jennette collaborated on any projects?

-A: Yes, the duo collaborated on a song called “Leave It All to Shine,” which was featured in the crossover episode between “Victorious” and “iCarly.”
+A: Yes, the duo collaborated on the song “Leave It All to Shine,” which was featured in the crossover episode between “Victorious” and “iCarly.”
+They also released a cover of the song “Put Your Hearts Up” together.

 Q: Are there any upcoming projects where Ariana and Jennette will work together?